Ena. Queen Victoria Eugenia

 Mª Cristina

 BEATRICE OF SAXONY (BEE).
 Granddaughter of British monarch by paternal line, Beatrice bore the treatment of princess of Great Britain and Ireland with treatment of Royal Highness.
 Technically, she was a better match than Ena.
 Bee (as she was called by those closest to her) even commented to Ena that Alfonso had corresponded with her at the same time as her cousin.
 Ena always took it as a joke.
 Bee is Ena's best friend and her accomplice since she was a child.
 Unlike the queen, Bee is a party animal and uninhibited.
 Fulfilling the saying that a wedding brings more weddings, at the wedding between Alfonso and Ena, Bee meets Alfonso of Orleans, cousin of the king.
 There they begin a love story that will end in marriage...
 And in drama, because being Alfonso de Orleans (Ali, for friends) part of the royal family, Bee had to convert to Catholicism, which she refused.
-They were secretly married in a double ceremony (Lutheran and Catholic) in Coburg.
-That entailed a banishment order in 2010.
+They were secretly married in a double ceremony (Lutheran and Catholic) in Coburg, what entailed a banishment order.
 Alfonso, who had always been attracted to Bee, managed to get them back in just two years to Ena's happiness...
 And to be able to go further in his relations with Bee, to whom he was passionately attracted.
 Endowed with great artistic talent, Bee was a great draughtswoman and designed the emblem of the Spanish aviation, which would later be copied by the English RAF and other countries.
 Ali, her husband was one of the most talented aviators in the country.

 RTVE